upa/vxlan/README.md

 ### vxland ###

-vxland is daemon for forwarding packet.
+vxland is daemon that creates vxlan instances, and inforward packets.

 + start : _/etc/init.d/vxlan start_
 + stop : _/etc/init.d/vxlan stop_

-Other configurations is installed by vxlanctl.
+Other configurations are installed by vxlanctl.

 ### vxlanctl ###